 Click a specific job, there you will see the detail runtime information, that is very helpful for trouble shooting and performance tuning.

-If you have any question, comment, or bug fix, welcome to discuss in firstname.lastname@example.org.
+Now the Spark engine is in public beta; If you have any question, comment, or bug fix, welcome to discuss in email@example.com.